mvolkmann/blog/src/rust.md

 }
 ```

-TODO: When using threads do you always need to add
-TODO: use of a runtime such as async_std or tokio?

 {% aTargetBlank "https://github.com/rayon-rs/rayon", "rayon" %}
 is a Rust "data parallelism library".
 It supports the parallel iterator methods `par_iter` and `par_iter_mut`.